Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-To take into account the spin effects our first task is to replace all the masses entering the energy function~\eqref{Ecirc} by their equivalent expressions in terms of $\omega_\text{a}$ and the irreducible masses $\mu_\text{a}$, and then to replace $\omega_\text{a}$ in terms of $\Omega$ according to the corotation prescription \eqref{corot}.\epubtkFootnote{Note that this is an iterative process because the masses in Eq.~\eqref{corot} are themselves to be replaced by the irreducible masses.} It is clear that the leading contribution is that of the spin kinetic energy given in Eq.~\eqref{spinkin}, and it comes from the replacement of the rest mass-energy $m=m_1+m_2$.
+To take into account the spin effects our first task is to replace all the masses entering the energy function \eqref{Ecirc} by their equivalent expressions in terms of $\omega_\text{a}$ and the irreducible masses $\mu_\text{a}$, and then to replace $\omega_\text{a}$ in terms of $\Omega$ according to the corotation prescription \eqref{corot}.\footnote{Note that this is an iterative process because the masses in Eq.~\eqref{corot} are themselves to be replaced by their expression in terms of the irreducible masses.} It is clear that the leading contribution is that of the spin kinetic energy given in Eq.~\eqref{spinkin}, and it comes from the replacement of the rest mass-energy $m=m_1+m_2$ in $\dM=m+\dE$.
 From Eq.~\eqref{spinkin} this effect is of order $\Omega^2$ in the case of corotating binaries, which means by comparison with Eq.~\eqref{Ecirc} that it is equivalent to an ``orbital'' effect at the 2PN order (i.e., $\propto x^2$).
-Higher-order corrections in Eq.~\eqref{spinkin}, which behave at least like $\Omega^4$, will correspond to the orbital 5PN order at least and are negligible for the present purpose.
-In addition there will be a subdominant contribution, of the order of $\Omega^{8/3}$ equivalent to 3PN order, which comes from the replacement of the masses into the Newtonian part, proportional to $x\propto \Omega^{2/3}$, of the energy $E$; see Eq.~\eqref{Ecirc}.
-With the 3PN accuracy we do not need to replace the masses that enter into the post-Newtonian corrections in $E$, so in these terms the masses can be considered to be the irreducible ones.
+Higher-order corrections in Eq.~\eqref{spinkin}, which behave at least like $\Omega^4$, will correspond to the orbital 5PN order at least and are negligible for the present purpose, limited to 4PN order.
+In addition there will be a subdominant contribution, of the order of $\Omega^{8/3}$ equivalent to 3PN order, which comes from the replacement of the masses into the Newtonian part, proportional to $x\propto \Omega^{2/3}$, of the energy $\dE$; see Eq.~\eqref{Ecirc}.
+With the 4PN accuracy we need only to replace the masses that enter into the 1PN corrections in $\dE$; in higher order terms the masses can be considered to be the irreducible ones.

 Our second task is to include the specific relativistic effects due to the spins, namely the spin-orbit (SO) interaction and the spin-spin (SS) one.
-In the case of spins $S_1$ and $S_2$ aligned parallel to the orbital angular momentum (and right-handed with respect to the sense of motion) the SO energy reads
+In the case of spins $S_1$ and $S_2$ aligned parallel to the orbital angular momentum (and right-handed with respect to the sense of motion) the SO energy to ``next-to-leading order'' reads